 For my National Hummus Day recipe, I could think of no better recipe to make: a quinoa hummus bowl.

 I mean in case you can’t tell from the archives, quinoa bowls just so happen to be one of my favorite meals of all time.
 They’re quick, easy and totally customizable to whatever ingredients you have on hand.

 This go around, I was craving something filling, but with an international spin.
 While I was shopping for groceries I saw the most spectacular striped eggplant.
 I just had to have them.
-From there, my mind immediately went towards Mediterranean cuisine – hummus + eggplant are the perfect combination.
+From there, my mind immediately went towards Mediterranean cuisine – hummus + eggplant are the perfect combinations.

 Along with that, I also added some quinoa, chopped cherry tomatoes, crispy roasted chickpeas (<– omg SOO good) and a small arugula salad with a tahini, lemon and caper vinaigrette.

 Then you just arrange everything in a bowl and dig in.
 I swear, it might be the easiest meal, but it’s also one of the tastiest.
 I’ve made it so many times already and love it – especially for a healthy lunch or light dinner.
 Oh and if you can do dairy, it would also be wonderful with some crumbled feta on top!